Our Board of Directors

 Milton Manousaridis

-Milton is V.P.
-Relationship Manager of Commercial and Business Banking at Wellesley Bank.
-He acquires, develops, and maintains a successful portfolio of relationships, while offering unparalleled banking service at all levels.
+Milton is Vice President and Relationship Manager at JP Morgan Chase.
+He acquires, develops, and maintains a successful portfolio of relationships while offering unparalleled banking service at all levels.
 He prides himself in providing banking service along with value to businesses, private clients as well as non-profit verticals.

 Milton received his B.A. in Industrial Psychology/Organizational Behavior from the University of Massachusetts, Boston.
 Even though he calls Boston and the Metrowest his home, he does not forget his Hellenic roots and what it means to be an immigrant.
 This is one of the driving reasons he has joined Project Citizenship.